Monell v. Department of Social Services of the City of New York: Holding

-The United States Supreme Court held that a local government is a "person" that can be sued under Section 1983 of Title 42 of the United States Code: civil action for deprivation of rights.
+The United States Supreme Court held that a local government is a "person" that can be sued under §1983: civil action for deprivation of rights.
 The Court, however, required that a §1983 claim against a municipal entity be based on the implementation or execution of a "a policy statement, ordinance, regulation, or decision officially adopted and promulgated by that party's officers".
 Additionally, the Court held that municipal entities "may be sued for constitutional deprivations visited pursuant to governmental 'custom' even though such a custom has not received formal approval through the body's official decisionmaking channels".
-Local governments may not, however, be sued under Section 1983 for an injury solely by its employees or agents–in other words, a municipality cannot be held liable under Section 1983 on a respondeat superior theory.
+Local governments may not, however, be sued under 1983 for an injury solely by its employees or agents–in other words, a municipality cannot be held liable under §1983 on a respondeat superior theory.
 Justice Brennan drafted the majority opinion.

 Concurrence

 Justice Powell was prompted to write by "the gravity of overruling part of so important a decision".
 Powell noted that the considerations of stare decisis operated in both directions in this case, and that this case was different than the usual case where the Court is asked to overrule a precedent, reasoning that on the one hand, there are cases ruling that municipal entities are not "persons" under the statute, but on the other hand cases holding school boards liable.
 Powell also wrote that there were still substantial line-drawing issues regarding what constitutes a policy or custom.